 The New Hampshire Office of Strategic Initiatives has calculated population projections for the town of Mont Vernon.
-As of 2015, the town had 2,478 citizens.
-The expectation is that population will increase to 2,838 by 2040.
+As of 2020, the town had 2,588 citizens.
+The expectation is that the population will increase to 2,838 by 2040.
 This is an increase of 14.5 percent.
 New Hampshire expects to see a total population growth of 8.8 percent.
-The expectation is that Mont Vernon population will grow faster than the state average.
+The expectation is that Mont Vernon's population will grow faster than the state average.

-In the 2017 Planning Board survey, 84 percent of respondents replied that they would support the use of town funds to preserve open space, fields, and farms.
+- 1. In the 2017 Planning Board survey, 84 percent of respondents replied that they would support the use of town funds to preserve open space, fields, and farms.
 When considering factors that sustain the rural character of the town, the vast majority rated preservation and acquisition of open farmland and open spaces, preservation of historical sites and buildings, and identification and preservation of scenic views a priority.
 Conversely, the subjects of keeping dirt roads and limited business development received significantly less support.
-The Planning Board survey conducted in 2017 also found that loss of open space was the most important factor to residents when considering future growth of Mont Vernon with 38 percent listing it as their first priority.

-A second major topic that would affect future land use is business development.
+The Planning Board survey conducted in 2017 also found that loss of open space was the most important factor to residents when considering future growth of Mont Vernon with 38 percent listing it as their first priority. - A second major topic that would affect future land use is business development.
 Respondents of the 2017 survey indicated support for expansion of business in Mont Vernon.
 Owner occupied businesses were favored in the town center by 81% of the respondents, bed and breakfasts followed owner occupied business with 76% of responder support, and small business and personal services received 71% of responders support.
 In 2017, a town center district subcommittee met to prepare recommendations to the planning board pertaining to business development in the center of town.
 Their primary concern was the protection of the rural character of Mont Vernon while facilitating business opportunities compatible with the existing character of the neighborhood.
 Their most emphatic recommendation is that all permitted uses MUST require the use to be owner occupied as a primary residence.
-The 2011 UNH survey also demonstrated support for business development.
-A majority of Mont Vernon residents favored home businesses (78%), followed by restaurants and food service (76%), small retail stores (71%), professional offices (64%), expanding existing businesses (63%), expanding limited commercial zoning (54%), and light manufacturing/technology business (44%).
+Historically as confirmed in an earlier 2011 UNH survey, a majority of Mont Vernon residents favored home businesses (78%), followed by restaurants and food service (76%), small retail stores (71%), professional offices (64%), expanding existing businesses (63%), expanding limited commercial zoning (54%), and light manufacturing/technology business (44%).
 Business development would require some zoning changes to allow for mixed residential and business uses in residentially zoned areas.

-The third point to consider is natural resources and conservation.
-A considerable amount of natural resources exist in Mont Vernon.
+- 3. The third point to consider is natural resources and conservation.
+A considerable number of natural resources exist in Mont Vernon.
 These include steep slopes, scenic views, fertile and poor soils, wetlands, floodplains, and existing agricultural uses among others.
-The natural resources chapter, adopted in 2016, did an in-depth examination of concerns and recommendations pertaining to the use of natural resources of Mont Vernon.
+The natural resources chapter, adopted in 2016, did an in-depth examination of concerns and recommendations pertaining to the use of natural resources of Mont Vernon. - 4.
 Fourth, as stated in the introductory goals of this land use chapter, Mont Vernon should maintain its integrity by guarding against encroachment from other communities along our town boundaries.
-A high priority should be placed on acquiring open space lands and farms on our outskirts to maintain visual separation.
+A high priority should be placed on acquiring open space lands and farms on our outskirts to maintain visual separation. - 5.
 Fifth, recreation opportunities for hiking trails and bike paths received support in the 2017 survey: 72% and 50% respectively.
-However, multi-use sports fields, tennis courts, sidewalks, more public functions all received considerably less support.

-The 2017 data supports the following future land use action items:
+The 2017 data supports the following future land use action item Suggestion